 A 4 base pair deletion was created at a unique XmaIII site in the hemE - Y02793 intergenic region.
 This was done by first subcloning a 416 base pair HindIII/SmaI fragment (containing the intergenic region) into pUC119.
 Digestion of this recombinant plasmid with XmaIII (XmaIII recognition sites are absent from pUC119) then treatment with Mung Bean Nuclease to remove the 5' overhangs followed by religation created the 4 base pair deletion.
-The 416 base pair wildtype HindIII/Smal fragment in the oriC was then replaced with the 412bp HindIII/Smal fragment from pUC119.
+The 416 base pair in the wildtype oriC was then HindIII/SmaI fragment replaced with the 412bp HindIII/SmaI fragment from pUC119.
 The resulting plasmid (pTH1186) was unable to replicate in Rm5004 (Figure 4).
-Therefore the CCGG nucleotides in the

-XmaIII recognition site are required for autonomous replication of the cloned oriC.
+Therefore the CCGG nucleotides in the XmaIII recognition site are required for autonomous replication of the cloned oriC.